Newborn Boy Dies After Fake Doctors Allegedly Cut Off His Genitals To Make Parents Think They Had A Girl

 A newborn boy was killed after a pair of fake doctors working at an illegal clinic allegedly cut off his genitals in an attempt to make the parents think they had given birth to a girl.

 The incident happened in the Indian state of Jharkand, where the parents had reportedly been working with doctors who ran an illegal clinic.
-As AsiaOne reported, the fake doctors tricked the eight-months pregnant woman into thinking that she needed an ultrasound.
+As AsiaOne reported, the fake doctors tricked the 8-months pregnant woman into thinking that she needed an ultrasound.
 After the woman paid for a deposit, the fake doctors said that they needed to perform an urgent Caesarian section.

 When the baby was born, doctors realized that the woman had a boy, not the girl that they had told her they saw on the ultrasound — a procedure that they had actually faked.
 In an effort to fool the parents into thinking they had a girl, the doctors cut off the boy’s genitals, causing him to bleed to death.